FreddyKS/Parallel-API-Request-Tester/README.md

 2. Fill the required parameters :
     2.a.
 API List -> list tested api
     2.b.
-How many parallel -> Concurrent requests per API in List API
+How many parallel -> Concurrent requests per API in List API 2.c.
+Fill the Captcha, click the button beside 'Captcha code' to regenerate

    Fill the optional parameters
-    2.c.
+    2.d.
 POST / PUT / PATCH field (POSTFIELD) -> Fill it with the same position as the API List, make sure the json is raw and not beautified, here is the example
-       2.c.a Example
+       2.d.a Example

       API List
           'https://catfact.ninja/fact'<br>